sailtovictory/heala/notebooks/readme.md

 Did I take my medication this morning?

+These are easy questions but are they easy questions to people who needs assistance?
 This project aims to be your personal assistant to answer your queries related to your recent health visits.
 The idea is to allow healthcare companies manage the health and lives of their patients by creating a simple app and sharing with their customers.
 This app will summarize their recent visits, any active prescriptions, alert for medication to be taken.

 ## Components